-The Firm has been proud to help on the Christchurch rebuild following the Canterbury Earthquakes.
-For Mark this included establishing the legal joint venture advising on the programme of works, advising on procurement and probity, and drafting, negotiating, and advising on project documents for the Government’s key projects.
+Establishing the legal joint venture advising on the programme of works, advising on procurement and probity, and drafting, negotiating, and advising on project documents for the Government’s key projects.
 Projects advised on include the Justice Precinct, the Bus Interchange, and the Avon River Precinct.

 Acting with the developer, Cooper and Company, in the ongoing development of the Britomart Precinct since inception.
 This includes most recently the refurbishment and renovation of heritage buildings and the development of an award-wining boutique hotel, The Hotel Britomart.
 The hotel development included some new (to New Zealand) construction techniques requiring contract documents to align with the assurance processes structured by the team for such construction.